dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-1.rst

 Installation & Basic Setup
 -----------------------------

 I'm using Linux (Xubuntu), but doing this on Windows or Mac is quite similar - you'll need the same things installed, but the details of installing them will be different.
-Installing ``python-dev`` and python packages that want to build C extensions on Windows... won't work - I suggest you give ActiveState's Binary Package manager a try if you're on Windows: http://code.activestate.com/pypm/
+Installing ``python-dev`` and python packages that want to build C extensions on Windows... won't work - I suggest you give `ActiveState's Binary Package <http://code.activestate.com/pypm/>`_ manager a try if you're on Windows.

+Where I use ``duncanlock`` in the examples below, you should use your site name instead.

 Install
 ^^^^^^^^^^^^^^^^^^^^^^^^^^